 Ballet in St Petersburg and Moscow & the Golden Ring combined

 Two sharing: £7,120 or £6,800 without flights.
 Single occupancy: £8,250 or £7,930 without flights.
-This includes extra accommodation in St Petersburg (1 night) and Moscow (1 night), and train (business class) and car transfers between the two.
+This includes extra accommodation at Hotel Angleterre in St Petersburg (1 night) and Hotel National in Moscow (1 night), and train (business class) and car transfers between the two.
 These arrangements are pre-booked and escorted by a tour manager.

 Flights (Euro Traveller) with British Airways (Airbus A321); travel by private coach throughout; accommodation as described below; breakfasts, 7 lunches, 8 dinners with wine; all admissions; all tips for drivers, restaurant staff, guides; all state and airport taxes; the services of the lecturer and a national guide.

 British citizens and most other foreign nationals require a tourist visa.
-The current cost for UK nationals is around £110, including service charge.
+The current cost for UK nationals is around £141, including service charge.
 This is not included in the price of the tour because you have to procure it yourself.
-You will need to complete an online application in the two-month period before departure, and submit this, along with your passport.
-Since December 2014, it has been obligatory for UK residents of all nationalities to attend one of three application centres, in London, Manchester or Edinburgh, in order to submit biometric data (fingerprints) as part of the visa application process.
-Visa issuing times vary from country to country but UK residents should expect to be without their passports for approximately one week.
+You will need to complete an online application in the two-month period before departure, and submit this along with your passport.
+As of 10th December 2014, it is obligatory for UK residents of all nationalities to attend one of three application centres, in London, Manchester or Edinburgh, in order to submit biometric data (fingerprints) as part of the visa application process.
+Visa issuing times vary from country to country but UK residents should expect to be without their passport for approximately one week.